counterflow-ai/dragonfly-analyzers/README.md

 ### Step 6: Create config.lua

 The `config.lua` file determines the analyzers applied to each event type and the order in which they are applied.
 There are example config files located in the test directories.
-We have also included an example configuration to add a priority score to IDS alerts.
-It is included in the `dragonfly-analyzers/config` directory.
-To run the overall-priority configuration, run the following commands:
+We have included example configurations to add a priority score to IDS alerts and run a DGA detector.
+They are included in the `dragonfly-analyzers/config` directory.
+For example, to use the priority score configuration, run the following commands:
 ```
 cd dragonfly-analyzers
 cp event-triage-config.lua /usr/local/dragonfly-mle/config/config.lua